Rush's nationally recognized thyroid disease specialists address all your concerns and offer minimally invasive treatments to help you heal faster.

 - Antithyroid medication to reduce the amount of hormone your thyroid gland produces

-- Radioactive iodine to slow down your body's production of thyroid hormones, in some cases
+- Radioactive iodine to slow your body’s production of thyroid hormones

-- Thyroid surgery to remove your thyroid gland, in rare cases
+- Thyroid surgery to remove your thyroid gland; surgery is rare

-- If Graves’ disease affects your eyes or skin, you may need to see multiple doctors.
-Rush has many specialists located on the Rush campus.
-You can come to one place for all of your appointments.
+- Team-based approach: If Graves’ disease affects your eyes and skin, you may need to see multiple specialists at Rush.
+Your care team will work together to coordinate and personalize your care.